Quitch/AI-Personalities/README.md

 - Likes to use static artillery.
 - Likes to use Catapults.
-- Does not support Legion.
+- Does not support factions.

 ### Assault

 - Prefers to use assault units.
-- Does not support Legion.
+- Does not support factions.

 ### Boomer

 - Likes to use a lot of Booms.
-- Does not support Legion.
+- Does not support factions.

 ### Bot